 In 2022, people will no longer say “Please send me more information on that topic” or “I’m not interested in that anymore”.
 Instead, they’ll say: “That’s personal information about me, and I don’t want it to be used for that purpose.”

 Data-driven decision-making is going to become a norm in life.
 As more decisions are based on personal data, people will demand a greater say in the process.
-This shift of power from companies to individuals will alter their relationship.
+This shift of power from companies to individuals will alter their relationships.
 Not only will individuals’ privacy become more protected than ever before, but they’ll take much more responsibility for their own health care and finances.

 Predictive Analytic will get Personal

-Predictive analytics is a field in which stats, science and technology meet to predict the future.
+Predictive analytics is a field in which stats, science, and technology meet to predict the future.
 In the past, it was mainly used by big companies who spent a lot of money on it.
-It’s not just about counting things any more.
+It’s not just about counting things anymore.
 Predictive analytics is starting to get personal.

 In 2022, predictive analytics will have moved from being a tool for businesses with deep pockets to a free application available to anyone with a smartphone or tablet.
 Thanks to cloud computing, which lets companies use remote servers for software applications, predictive analytics will become portable and accessible to everyone.